nickgroenewegen/github-user-search/README.md

 ```

 ## Testing
 [Jest](https://jestjs.io/), [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [Cypress](https://docs.cypress.io/guides/overview/why-cypress) are used for testing.
-The project contains only a few test.
+The project contains a few test for demonstration purpose.

 To run jest for unit and component tests:
 ```sh